 In several of the transitions above, you will see that she will lift the old inside foot, keeping the weight on the old outside foot throughout the transition.

 This is accompanied by a massive flexing of the old outside ski and tipping it inside the new turn, while still weighted all the time.
-Flexing is a must for this type of release, to absorb the energy from the turn, because otherwise, the skier will be vaulted over the skis and loose weight on that ski.
+Flexing is a must for this type of release, to absorb the energy from the turn because otherwise, the skier will be vaulted over the skis and lose weight on that ski.

-Also, commonly the white pass turn is done with an extension and exaggerated lifting of the inside ski, while the weighted release is executed by flexing and un-tipping the outside leg/ski, as all high performance releases.
+Also, commonly the white pass turn is done with an extension and exaggerated lifting of the inside ski, while the weighted release is executed by flexing and un-tipping the outside leg/ski, as are all high-performance releases.
 The slight unweighting/relaxing and flexing of the outside leg will allow tipping it off the edge, while still maintaining some weight on that edge and keeping it engaged.